lackhole/HFDP-CPP/README.md

 # Head First Design Patterns (C++)

-This implements the examples in *Head First Design Patterns*, written by Eric Freeman, C++
+This implements the examples in
+*Head First Design Patterns*, written by Eric Freeman,
+to C++.